sanjirhabib/benchmark/README.md

 ```

 #### Summary

-- My minimal hashmap is not slower than C++'s map, undered_map, densemap, or sparsemap.
+- My minimal hashmap is not slower than C++'s map, unordered_map, densemap, or sparsemap.
-- glibc's malloc() free() is not slower than manual memory management.
+- glibc's malloc() and free() are not slower than manual memory management.
-- String manipulation is the main bottleneck.
+- String manipulation is the primary bottleneck.

 #### The surprises
-Even though I can beat other languages, I can't beat PHP.
-No idea why or how they are doing it.

-I tried other things like caching the hash value like PHP, but nothing helped.
+Despite outperforming many languages, my implementation couldn't beat PHP.
+The reason remains unclear, even after attempting optimizations like caching hash values as PHP does.

-#### What other optimizations did you put in your C code?
+#### What Optimizations Were Used in the C Code?

-There's a list of optimizations that I DIDN'T perform :

-- Strings don't cache hash.
-Like how it's done in PHP
+The C code deliberately avoids several optimizations:
+- No caching of string hashes (unlike PHP).
-- No small string optimization like in C++
+- No small string optimization (unlike C++).
-- No SIMD AVX from my code, other than what the compiter does internally.
+- No SIMD AVX instructions beyond what the compiler applies.
-- No pre-memory allocation, or custom memeory manager.
+- No pre-allocation of memory or custom memory manager.
-- Memory allocation in increased by 1 every time an element is added.
-No buffer.
+- Memory allocation increases by 1 for each element added, with no buffer.
-- No excessive use of C macros for inlining.
-Depended on a lot of one-line-functions instead.
+- No excessive use of C macros for inlining; relies on one-line functions instead.
-- Values are all boxed.
-Not pointer passing around.
+- Values are boxed, not passed as pointers.
-- A runtime type-inferance is at work making the hashmap flexible for any size of data.
-Unlike compile time code generation in C++.
+- Runtime type inference enables a flexible hashmap for any data size, unlike C++'s compile-time code generation.
-- Released all memory before exit.
-Clean valgrind memcheck.
+- All memory is released before exit, ensuring a clean Valgrind memcheck.

-So basically just a regular C program, without any specific optimization.
+In essence, this is a straightforward C program without specialized optimizations

 #### How do I build the programs?
 ```
-make clean        # to clear revious builds make all          # to build programs one by one, you need to have the build invironment installed make              # to run the benchmark test
+make clean        # Clear previous builds make all          # Build all programs (requires the build environment to be installed) make              # Run the benchmark test
 ```

-or, for individual benchmark
+To build and benchmark an individual program, e.g., C++:

 ```
 make cpp             # to build the cpp program